foss-dev/open-monitoring/README.md

 - You're responsible for your commits.
 If someone opens an issue about your commit, try to solve.
 - Try to write tests for your changes.
 - Try to add changelog entry for your changes.
-- Try to write document for your codes.
+- Try to write a document for your codes.